 Fast forward months of developments, countless iterations, a few eureka moments and way too many unexpected technical challenges — Slice gradually took the shape it has today.

-So far everything was done to satisfy my own curiosity, but now that the platform and contracts are in place it's time to take it to the next stage.
+So far everything was done to satisfy my own curiosity, but now that the contracts are in place it's time to take it to the next stage.
 Slice should now take a path that allows it to stand on its own, gradually decentralizing itself and becoming a DAO.
 This process will take time but it is undoubtedly the most suitable way for Slice to fulfill its purpose.

 Slice mission is to build an open-source, composable, decentralised payments infrastructure for teams, projects and communities.

 I strongly believe in a future where DAOs become the norm for decentralized projects, especially due to the game-changing governance and contribution mechanics.
 Juicebox is a testament to this, both with their first-class DAO management and with how they enable other DAOs to fundraise and manage their treasury.
-You just love to see it.

 What the future holds